-We observe that agents exhibit strong biases in tool usage, often favoring general-purpose tools.
-Moreover, although harder tasks require more tool invocations, this does not consistently improve performance.
-Instead, effective tool planning, rather than sheer tool quantity, plays a critical role in solving complex problems.
+Beyond measuring accuracy, we monitor reasoning traces and observe three significant phenomena that provide insights for the future progress of agents.

-\textbf{Observation 1: The agent's tool usage is strongly imbalanced, showing a clear preference for general-purpose tools like Web Searcher and Code Executor over more specialized ones.} Figure~\ref{fig:fig_5}, which details the gap between practical and theoretical number of tool calls, clearly illustrates this phenomenon.
-This biased preference is a primary driver of the significant efficiency gap between practical actions and the theoretical optimum.
-For instance, the practical use of the Code Executor is over five times its theoretical requirement, suggesting the agent defaults to a brute-force, trial-and-error coding approach.
-Similarly, the Web Searcher's practical usage is more than double its theoretical baseline, indicating that the agent's imbalanced strategy results in inefficient, exploratory searches rather than precise queries.
-In contrast, for deterministic tasks requiring a specific, non-preferred tool like the PDF Parser, the practical and theoretical calls are nearly identical.
-This suggests that the agent's inefficiency is not a universal failure of its capabilities, but rather a direct consequence of its imbalanced tool selection strategy.
+\paragraph{Tool Usage Imbalance.} Agent tool usage is strongly imbalanced, showing a clear preference for general-purpose tools like the web searcher and code executor over more specialized ones.
+Figure~\ref{fig:fig_5}, which details the gap between tools in the practical reasoning trace and the minimal viable tool chain, clearly illustrates this phenomenon.
+This biased preference is a primary driver of the significant efficiency gap.
+For instance, practical use of the code executor is over five times the minimal viable requirement, suggesting a default to a brute-force, trial-and-error coding approach.
+Similarly, practical usage of the web searcher is more than double the minimal viable baseline, indicating that the imbalanced strategy results in inefficient, exploratory searches rather than precise queries.
+In contrast, for deterministic tasks requiring a specific, non-preferred tool like the pdf parser, the practical and minimal viable calls are nearly identical.
+This suggests that the observed inefficiency is not a universal failure of capabilities, but rather a direct consequence of the imbalanced tool selection strategy.